-Of Costa’s 14 ships, the newest build, Costa Venezia, has installed an advanced sewage treatment system, resulting in a grade of F for the company’s 7 percent sewage treatment score.
+Of Costa’s 12 ships, four have installed advanced sewage treatment systems, resulting in a grade of F for the company’s 20 percent sewage treatment score.
 Five Costa ships have plug-in capability but only one ship actually docks at a port with shoreside power, earning Costa an F for air pollution reduction.
-No Costa ships traveled to Alaska between 2010 and 2019, but 8 Costa ships have scrubbers installed earning Costa an ‘N/A’ for water quality compliance since scrubber use merely converts air pollution into toxic water pollution.
+No Costa ships traveled to Alaska between 2010 and 2019, but 8 Costa ships have scrubbers installed earning Costa an F for water quality compliance since scrubber use merely converts air pollution into toxic water pollution.

 Carnival Corp. companies have all received an overall grade of F on this year’s report card due to their ongoing criminal behavior.